 with an expert in zero-g parabolas aerobatic licensed pilot-in-command

-& ELGRA members, leading experts in Low-Gravity research.
+by leading experts in Low-Gravity research.

 Winning students will be encouraged to submit their results

 to relevant symposiums and journals of the field.

 Results of this selection procedure will be final.

 Students will be allowed to fly their expriment.
 The pilot and co-pilot

 from Aeroclub Barcelona-Sabadell will handle the equipment on board.